elirenato/secure-api-spring/core/README.md

 ## Directory Structure

-The directory structure of this repository follows the [Multi Module Project for Spring Boot](https://spring.io/guides/gs/multi-module/).
+The directory structure follow the [Maven Standard Directory Layout](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).

-- `common` is a Spring Boot Library module with shared code between different services.
-  - `src/main`: The Java code.
+- `src/main/java`: Java code.
+- `src/main/resources`: Library resources.
-  - `src/test`: The Java test code.
+- `src/test/java`: Java test code.
-- `core` is Spring Boot API module with core code for this project.
-  - `src/main`: The Java code.
-  - `src/test`: The Java test code.
+- `src/test/resources`: Library test resources.

+It also contains some extra directories:
 - `src/main/jenkins`: The Jenkins and Docker file that are used to set up the pipeline to build and deploy the application to a self-hosted env (EC2).
 - `src/main/kubernetes`: A Kubernetes deployment and service configuration to deploy this project in a Kubernetes.
 - `docs`: A Postman collection with sample requests to the endpoints of this project.

 In case you need another library or service (API or Webapp) that will be deployed as a different application, you can change the `pom.xml` of the root directory to include new modules and keep the code organized.